Determining the Amount of Vinyl Required to Fully Wrap Your Car

 Q: What is the average amount of wrap needed for a car?

 A: Different amounts of vinyl wrap are required depending on the size and kind of automobile.
-A full automobile wrap typically takes between 50 and 75 feet of cloth.
+A full automobile wrap typically takes between 50 and 75 feet.

 Q: Do I apply vinyl wrap wet or dry?